UK Prime Minister calls upon allies to provide Ukraine with what it needs for victory

 Volodymyr Zelenskyy, the President of Ukraine, replied in the comments that Ukraine deeply appreciates the UK’s leadership in supporting Ukraine.

-We were the first country to send tanks to Kyiv, now more than 10 others have followed.
+We were the first country to send tanks to Kyiv, now more than 10 others have followed.— Rishi Sunak (@RishiSunak) October 4, 2023

 We were the first country to agree to train Ukrainian pilots, now over a dozen others do too.

-I say this to our allies, give @ZelenskyyUa the tools, the Ukranians will finish the job. pic.twitter.com/rtTlaqNdsr— Rishi Sunak (@RishiSunak) October 4, 2023
+I say this to our allies, give @ZelenskyyUa the tools, the Ukranians will finish the job. pic.twitter.com/rtTlaqNdsr

 Background: